 After a challenging year in 2015 I decided to make the career change and started my Early Years journey.
 In 2018 I qualified as a Level 3 Early Years Educator.

-I joined Wildlings in January 2020 as Baby Lead.
+I joined Wildlings in January 2020.
 Watching the children grow and learn is food for my soul.

 Level 3 Practitioner